This is the multi-page printable view of this section. Click here to print.

 Making Work Visible - Dominica DeGrandis

-9 - Work in Progress
+8 - Work in Progress

 Why Limit WIP?

 Work in Progress is defined as work that has started but is not yet finished.
-Limiting WIP helps teams reduce context switching, find workflow issues, and keeps teams focused on collaboration and finishing work.
+Limiting WIP helps teams reduce context switching, find workflow issues, and keep teams focused on collaboration and finishing work.

 How do we limit WIP?

-Limiting Work in Progress is an experiment.
-Start with one lane on your board.
+- Start with one lane on your board.

-Set your WIP limit to n+2(“n” being the number of people contributing to that lane)
+- Set your WIP limit to N+2 (“N” being the number of people contributing to that lane)

-Continue setting WIP lower.
+- Continue setting WIP lower.

-Once the WIP limit is reached, no more cards can enter that lane until one exits.
+- Once the WIP limit is reached, no more cards can enter that lane until one exits.

 Capacity Utilization

-In order to lessen work in progress, be aggressive in prioritization, push back when necessary, and set hard WIP limits.
-Select a WIP limit that is doable but challenges you to say no some of the time.
+back when necessary, and set hard WIP limits.
+Select a WIP limit that is

 Conflicting Priorities

-When we start a new task before finishing an older task, our work in progress goes up and things take longer.
-Business value that could have been realized sooner gets delayed because of too much WIP.
+When we start a new task before finishing an older task, our work in

-Be wary of falling back into the old habit of starting everything because of the pressure to say yes to everything.
+Be wary of falling back into the old habit of starting everything because of

 Look at priority ways of working: